-The Drive System PLC is implementing basic low-level control and the real-time control loops of all axes of motion as described in Section 6.8.2.
-Details are provided in Section 6.9.4.
-The Drive System PLC is controlled either via swACU, or via PDCU and operates the individual motion axes.
+The real-time PLC is implementing basic low-level control and the real-time control loops of all axes of motion as described in Section 6.9.2.
+Details are provided in Section 6.10.4.
+The real-time PLC is controlled either via OPC-UA, or via PDCU and operates the individual motion axes.
 The details and the functionality of the Safety System will be defined by the hazard analysis that will be performed and updated during the design phases of the project.
-Details regarding that process are described in section 6.9.8, the participation of the customer is required, during design review meetings and official project milestones the hazard analysis and the Safety System Specification will be updated and released.
+Details regarding that process are described in section 6.10.8, the participation of the customer is required, during design review meetings and official project milestones the hazard analysis and the Safety System Specification will be updated and released.

-The PDCU is a tablet-based device running under iOS extended with an industrial case including an emergency stop push button and the means to charge the tablet, see section 6.9.7.
+The PDCU is a tablet-based device running under iOS extended with an industrial case including an emergency stop push button and the means to charge the tablet, see section 6.10.7.